Baldwin City, Kansas: Primary and secondary education

-The USD 348 School District in Baldwin City and serves most of southern Douglas County.
+The community is served by Baldwin City USD 348 public school district, and serves most of southern Douglas County.
 It maintains four schools in Baldwin City (Baldwin Elementary, Baldwin Intermediate, Baldwin Junior High and Baldwin High School).
 On December 13, 2010, the USD 348 Board of Education voted to close the schools in Vinland and Worden at the end of the 2010–2011 school year.